 Service Delivery Policy

-St Giles Society Limited (known as the Organisation hereinafter) delivers quality services to participants and their families, across Tasmania, with a focus on timely intervention, within our resources.
+St Giles Society Limited delivers quality and safe services to clients and their families, across Tasmania, with a focus on timely intervention, within our resources across whole of life.
+In doing so, we are committed to creating opportunities for our clients across our allied health, assistive technology and support services, tailored to their unique needs.

-We recognise that participant’s and their families are central to St Giles’ core business and believe that respectful communication and interaction with participants and families is integral to effective service delivery, with specific consideration taken to participant cultural, spiritual and religious beliefs.
+We recognise that client’s and their families are central to St Giles’ core business and believe that respectful communication and interaction with clients and families is integral to effective service delivery, with specific consideration taken to individualised cultural, spiritual and religious beliefs.

 Service delivery is driven by St Giles’ NDIS Quality & Safeguards Commission Registration, which provide clear frameworks for the Organisation to comply with.
-Our policies govern our operational practices and a strong supervision and training program ensures appropriately skilled and competent staff are employed to deliver contemporary evidence based programs, enhance participant experiences and ensures that participant goals are met through outcome based approaches.
+Our policies govern our operational practices and a strong supervision and training program ensures appropriately skilled and competent staff are employed to deliver contemporary evidence informed programs, enhance client experiences and ensures that client goals are met through outcome based approaches.

 We value innovation and regularly review our existing services and their effectiveness, assess if there are services gaps and opportunities for improvement to our services.

-In the delivery of participant services, we will ensure:
+In the delivery of services, we will ensure:

-• participant personal information is obtained with their consent; remains confidential, and is stored in a manner to retain privacy.
-Participants and families are directed to our Privacy & Confidentiality Policy to learn more.
+• clients personal information is obtained with their consent; remains confidential, and is stored in a manner to retain privacy.
+Clients and families are directed to our Privacy & Confidentiality Policy to learn more.

-• services occur within a participant-centred and family-centred framework.
+• services occur within a client-centred and family-centred framework.

-• participants are supported in understanding their rights and are encouraged to set and achieve goals, through informed decision making that considers any associated risks aligning with our Participants Rights Policy.
+• clients are supported in understanding their rights and are encouraged to set and achieve goals, through informed decision making that considers any associated risks aligning with out Participant Rights Policy.

-• the safety of vulnerable participants through implementation of, and monitoring of practices to minimise the risk of abuse of any kind, as outlined within our Participant and Child Protection Policy .
+• the safety of vulnerable clients through implementation of, and monitoring of practices to minimise the risk of abuse of any kind.

 • the provision of a safe and healthy working environment, through compliance with relevant legislation and standards.